 I am looking for a graphic designer/artist/dreamer to work with me to turn a dystopian/post-apocalyptic short story into a graphic novel.
 Please note that this will be an unpaid opportunity… for now!
 All profits will be split 50-50 once the book is published.

 Regarding art style, I am open to all ideas.
-The style could be extremely basic, complicated, pop-art, or B&W/colour…. everything is open.
+The style could be extremely basic, complicated, B&W/colour…. everything is open.
 As a full partner, this will be for you to decide as it will be your style, your art.
-It will be up to you to weave the images to words, to create something that is amazing (of course, we will be discussing all of this beforehand though).
+It will be up to you to weave the images to words, to create something that is amazing.

 Article written by Shane O’Halloran.
 Feel free to reach out to him via this blog, or on Twitter and Instagram under @SomeOddHat.